 - Structure your time over the summer.

-Here are some ideas of summer jobs for students at school:
+Meanwhile, check out some ideas for summer jobs for students below:

 - Retail – you could consider a small independent shop or a larger retailer.
 Shops often employ their Saturday staff for summer work.